 In the UK there are a range of payment systems, which perform a vital role in ensuring that funds move securely, and efficiently, for the benefit of all those who use them.

-These critical national infrastructure work silently in the background and, while the services they power touch the lives of millions of us each and every day, most of us don’t notice them.
+These critical national infrastructures work silently in the background and, while the services they power touch the lives of millions of us each and every day, most of us don’t notice them.

 - CHAPS payment system: the UK’s real-time, high-value sterling payment system; payments are settled over the Bank of England’s Real Time Gross Settlement (RTGS) system.
 The Bank of England is also the operator of the CHAPS payment system.
 You can find out more on the Bank of England website

 - LINK: the scheme responsible for end-users’ access to cash (among other activities) via the UK’s largest ATM network.
 A fundamental part of the UK’s payments infrastructure, the total value of LINK cash withdrawals exceeded £78bn in 2021.